 Can you use Kodi on Chromebook?
 The short answer is yes.
-The longer answer is it can get more complicated depending on which Chromebook you own.
-Regardless of the model of Chromebook, you will be able to install Kodi, but it will be a lot easier if you have access to the Google Play Store.
+However, the longer answer can get more complicated depending on which Chromebook you own.
+Regardless of the model of Chromebook, you will be able to install Kodi, but it will be a lot easier if you have reliable access to the Google Play Store.
 Let’s dive in with the different ways to install Kodi on your Chromebook.

 Install Kodi on Chromebook devices through the Google Play Store